Hack+Startup: Mike Nolet, Founder and CTO at AppNexus

-Mike Nolet is the CTO of AppNexus, an advertising technology company that works with some of the biggest companies in the word– Microsoft, eBay, and Orange to name a few.
-At its core, AppNexus helps these businesses shift away from a traditional hand-sold advertising world where publishers have to deal with advertisers to one geared for the 21st century.
-In the process, AppNexus has raised over $65 million in venture capital from firms like Venrock, Khosla and First Round Capital (us!) and now have over 400 employees in New York City.
+AppNexus is an advertising technology company that works with some of the biggest companies in the world — Microsoft, eBay, and Orange to name just a few.
+At its core, AppNexus helps these businesses shift away from a traditional hand-sold advertising market where publishers have to deal with advertisers to one geared for the 21st century.
+In the process, AppNexus has raised over $65 million in venture capital from firms like Venrock, Khosla and First Round Capital (us!).
+Today, it has over 400 employees in New York City.

 Wikipedia describes DevOps as software engineering mixed with quality assurance and some technical operations.